Skip to content

 if not args.four_k_resolution:

-cam_rgb.setFps(FPS) # frames per second available for focus/exposure
+cam_rgb.setFps(FPS) # frames per second available for auto focus/exposure

 # Create and configure video encoder node and define input + output